 Next to the enclosure is a midden pile containing animal bones that had been cut up, smashed, and reduced to tiny fragments.
 Whoever deposited the bones undoubtedly retrieved every last drop of bone marrow for sustenance.
 Although there may have been about 200 animals in this original bone heap, visitors to the cave pilfered a great deal of the midden.

 The researchers found a total of eight bone heaps around the cave.3 Testing indicated that they consisted only of domesticated farm animals: goats, cows, pigs, sheep, and horses.
 According to Smith, this is the only cave that had strictly domesticated animals in the bone middens.
-They did not contain any wild animals bones that would have been indicative of hunting activity typical of early Icelanders.
+They did not contain any wild animal bones that would have been indicative of the hunting activity typical of early Icelanders.
 If people did actually live in the cave, the evidence suggests that they did not hunt for their food source.

 In addition to the structures in Surtshellir, the team also found jasper fire starters, beads, and a set of lead weights in the middle of the enclosure that added up to 26 grams.
 One of the weights bore the shape of a cross.
 This may be the oldest Christian artifact in Iceland.3 According to Smith, the legal ounce in the old Scandinavian system was 26 grams until the 11th century.
 Ounce-units were used for various payments in legal transactions and as a fine if someone was guilty of breaking a law.
 This led the researchers to theorize that the pieces may have been used in some kind of legal proceedings.
 The reason why someone had placed the pieces in the cave is yet another mystery.